shom-fr/xoa/ROADMAP.rst

     structured grids.
     :mod:`scipy.interpolate` helps performing interpolations
     between unstructured data.
-    :mod:`xoa.regrid` is a convenient interface to these libraries. xoa adds missing capabilities such as the ability to make 1D interpolations with coordinates that varies along other dimensions, which is often the case for the vertical coordinate of ocean models.
+    :mod:`xoa.regrid` plans to be convenient interface to these libraries. xoa adds missing capabilities such as the ability to make 1D interpolations with coordinates that varies along other dimensions, which is often the case for the vertical coordinate of ocean models.